flyinggopher/errors/README.md

 # errors
-Flying Jamnik errros wchich are using in all flying jamnik packages.
+Flying Gopher errros wchich are using in all flying jamnik packages.